michaelloughnane/bitcamp-devops-6-course/responses/00_explain-gh-script.md

 });
 ```

 Again, that's not too hard at all.
-Now let's do the same thing, only using the GitHub Script action:
+Now, do the same thing, only using the GitHub Script action:

 ```yml
 - uses: actions/github-script@0.8.0